-Cherry Audio and MRB are thrilled to announce the release of the VM2500 Collection, an incredible set of 21 modules for Voltage Modular virtual modular synthesizer platform that painstakingly recreates the coveted, and incredibly rare, vintage ARP 2500 modular synthesizer.
+Cherry Audio and MRB are thrilled to announce the release of the VM2500 Collection, an incredible set of 21 modules for the Voltage Modular virtual modular synthesizer platform that painstakingly recreate the coveted, and incredibly rare, vintage ARP 2500 modular synthesizer.

 An Early Innovator

 Tonus Systems was founded in 1968 by engineer and businessman Alan R. Pearlman, with the “ARP” brand taken from his initials.
 At the time, Moog was the only other company producing voltage-controller analog synthesizers.
 Using cutting-edge space-race technology, Pearlman set out to improve upon existing Moog designs with the release of the massive 2500 series modular synths in 1970.

 Because of their inherent temperature sensitivity, the tuning stability of early Moog oscillators wasn’t especially good.
 ARP was able to greatly increase tuning stability by encasing the oscillator modules in blocks of epoxy (with the added bonus of concealing the design from competitors and making servicing next to impossible).
 ARP also sought to eliminate the maze of panel-concealing patch cables inherent to Moog modulars.
 They accomplished this via a “matrix-patching” system - all module control and audio connections were internally connected to numerous twenty-position (!) slide switches above and below the single row of modules.
 Though the matrix switch system succeeded in eliminating cable-clutter, it was subject to crosstalk issues as the number of interconnected module signals increased, as well as additional issues as the switch contact surfaces wore out.